Is Flandrensis a real country?

 Flandrensis is a micronation, but also a environmental non-profit organisation?

 That’s correct.
 We’re official the “vzw Groothertogdom Flandrensis”, registered in the “Belgian Official Journal” as a non-profit organisation with number 0772.515.027.
-The unique concept of micronationalism and our self-declared sovereignty, is simply a creative concept we use to raise awareness for climate change and Antarctica.
-On 28 October 2022 Flandrensis has been granted accreditation as an observer to the governing body of the United Nations Environment Programme (UNEP).
+The unique combination of micronationalism and a non-profit is a creative concept we use to raise awareness for climate change and Antarctica.

 What actions do you take to raise more attention for the global warming?

 We’re not an NGO like Greenpeace or WWF with enough funds to launch huge campaigns.
 Flandrensis is a micronation/ small non-profit organisation and we remain realistic, but small actions together can make a difference to climate change.
-We send protest letters to governments or companies who violate environmental agreements in Antarctica (whale hunting, mining, pollution, etc.) or support letters to people and organizations who protect the white continent.
+We send protest letters to governments or companies who violate environmental agreements in Antarctica (whale hunting, mining, pollution, tourism, etc.) or support letters to people and organizations who protect the white continent.
 In Flandrensis we promote the importance of green energy friendly alternatives, recycling, reducing Co2, etc. and we signed several ecologic charters with other micronations who shares our values.
-Check our ecological mission for more details.
+We encourage our citizens to plant trees, clean up streets, do volunteer work, etc.

 Most micronations are located on the personal property of the founder, but Flandrensis is in Antarctica.
 What made you start looking at the Antarctic in the first place?